Launch a Falling Walls Lab

 The first step is to inform us about the planned date of your Falling Walls Lab your event can be listed on our website as soon as possible.
 The Falling Walls Foundation does not demand any license fees, yet we ask you to secure a high standard in the selection of participants and jury to ensure the integrity of the competition.
 If this is at question, we may withdraw your permission to host a Lab.

-You are free to host a Falling Walls Lab individually or together with neighbouring universities and academic institutions.
+Falling Walls Labs can be hosted by academic institutions, or in cooperation with an academic institution or science academy as a main partner.
 Potential co-hosts can help distribute the call for applications and nominate jury members.
 Please inform us who your partners are.

 Reserve a lecture hall equipped with a video projector.
 100 seats are usually sufficient for participants, the jury, media and audience.
 Please inform us about your venue.